Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 7. Increase the Lambda function timeout to 5 minutes.
 8. Set the Lambda function memory to at least 256 MB.
 9. Set up an S3 event trigger for new `.json.gz` file uploads.
-10. If using encryption, set the `ENCRYPTION_PASSWORD` environment variable.
+10. If using ZIP protection, set the `ZIP_PASSWORD` environment variable.

 ## Usage

 When a `.json.gz` file is uploaded to the S3 bucket, the Lambda function will process it according to the configurations set, transforming and transferring the file to the specified destination.

 ## Changelog

 ### Version 2.1.2 - 15/11/2024
+- Added password-protected ZIP functionality for secure file transfers
+- Renamed "Dell ECS S3" destination to "Custom S3" for broader S3-compatible storage support
+- Enhanced error handling and retry mechanisms with proper DLQ support
-- Added optional encryption feature with AES encryption support for all destinations.
+- Added support for Synology, MinIO, and other S3-compatible storage systems
-- Updated Lambda layer to include pyAesCrypt library alongside paramiko.
-- Unified the Lambda layer requirement into a single `lambda_layer.zip`.
+- Updated configuration structure for better clarity and flexibility
 ### Version 2.1.1 - 10/11/2024
 - Added support for SFTP authentication using SSH private keys, enabling secure file transfers without needing a password.
 - Updated `upload_to_sftp` function to conditionally use either password or key-based authentication based on configuration.
 ### Version 2.1.0 - 11/04/2024
-- **Support for json.gz for Dell ECS and SFTP**: Added support to send logs in json.gz format with destination Dell ECS and SFTP.
+- **Support for json.gz for Custom S3 and SFTP**: Added support to send logs in json.gz format with destination Custom S3 and SFTP.
 - **Added support for test txt file**: Added support to send the test txt file using the lambda to help with initial configuration and deployment testing.
 ### Version 2.0.0 - 10/04/2024
-- **Added Support for Dell ECS and SFTP**: Expanded the destination options to include Dell ECS S3-compatible storage and SFTP servers, allowing for a wider range of log transfer destinations.
+- **Added Support for Custom S3 and SFTP**: Expanded the destination options to include Custom S3 S3-compatible storage and SFTP servers, allowing for a wider range of log transfer destinations.
 - **Log Enrichment Features**: Introduced log enrichment capabilities to ensure each log contains an `applicationName` and to add a `logType` to every log.
 This enhancement improves the quality and usability of the log data for analysis and integration with various services and SIEMs.
 - **Paramiko Layer for SFTP Transfers**: Implemented the use of a `paramiko-layer.zip` Lambda layer to facilitate secure SFTP file transfers.
 This layer is necessary for the function's operation with SFTP destinations and is compatible with Python runtimes 3.8 to 3.12.
 ### Version 1.3.0 - 01/02/2024